Transient effects in quantum dots contacted via topological superconductor: Dynamics of unbiased setup

 \section{Dynamics of unbiased setup}

 Let us first study the time-dependent physical observables of our unbiased hybrid structure, neglecting the correlations, $U=0$.
-For this purpose we adapt the method introduced earlier in Refs \cite{Baranski-2021,Wrzesniewski-2021, Taranko-2018}.
-Specifically, we solve the Heisenberg equations of motion $i\hbar \partial_{t} \hat{O} = \left[ \hat{O},\hat{H} \right]$ for the localized $\hat{d}_{i\sigma}^{(\dagger)}(t)$ and itinerant $\hat{c}_{\beta {\bf k}\sigma}^{(\dagger)}(t)$ electrons.
+For this purpose we adapt the method introduced earlier in Refs. \cite{Baranski-2021,Wrzesniewski-2021, Taranko-2018}.
+Specifically, we solve the Heisenberg equations of motion $i\hbar \partial_{t} \hat{O} = \big[ \hat{O},\hat{H} \big]$ for the localized $\hat{d}_{i\sigma}^{(\dagger)}(t)$ and itinerant $\hat{c}_{\beta {\bf k}\sigma}^{(\dagger)}(t)$ electrons.

 We assume the components of our setup (Fig. \ref{scheme}) to be disconnected till $t\leq 0$.
-This implies that initial ($t=0$) expectation values of the mixed operators vanish, i.e. $\left< \hat{d}_{i}^{(\dagger)} (0) \hat{d}_{j\neq i}(0) \right> =0$ \cite{Bondyopadhaya-2019}.
+This implies that initial ($t=0$) expectation values of the mixed operators vanish, i.e. $\expect{ \hat{d}_{i\sigma}^{(\dagger)} (0) \hat{d}_{j\neq i \sigma'}(0) } =0$ \cite{Bondyopadhaya-2019}.
 The system is next abruptly formed and we study its evolution for $t > 0$ solving the coupled differential equations of the second quantization operators.
 It is convenient to introduce the Laplace transforms $O(s) = \int_{0}^{\infty} e^{-st}\hat{O}(t)dt$ to account for the initial conditions of arbitrary physical observables.
 This approach is reliable for uncorrelated structures, $U=0$, but it can be also generalized by incorporating the perturbative treatment of interactions.
 Finally, the time-dependent observables $O(t)$ can be determined from the inverse Laplace transforms ${\cal{L}}^{-1} \left\{O(s)\right\}(t)$.

-In what follows, we assume the energy levels of both quantum dots $\varepsilon_{i\sigma}=0$, for which we derive analytical expressions of the Laplace transforms for $\hat{d}_{i\sigma}^{(\dagger)}(s)$ and $\hat{f}^{(\dagger)}(s)$.
+In what follows, we assume the energy levels of both quantum dots to be equal, $\varepsilon_{i}=0$, for which we derive analytical expressions of the Laplace transforms for $\hat{d}_{i\sigma}^{(\dagger)}(s)$ and $\hat{f}^{(\dagger)}(s)$.
 Their inverse Laplace transforms yield analytical expressions for the expectation values of various local and nonlocal observables that are of interest in this paper.
+We also note that in the absence of correlations on the quantum dots the operator $\hat{d}_{2\downarrow}^{(\dagger)}(s)$ decouples from the system dynamics, therefore, we do not consider it in sections \ref{dynamics}-\ref{biased_system}.